tus/tus.io/_content/implementations.md

 ## Uppy

-Some special attention should go to [Uppy](https://uppy.io) which is a full-featured file uploader for webbrowsers that supports tus.
+Some special attention should go to [Uppy](https://uppy.io) which is a full-featured file uploader for web browsers that supports tus.
 Just like tus, Uppy is brought to you by the people behind <a href="https://transloadit.com"><img src="/assets/img/transloadit-logo.png" align="absmiddle" width="16" height="16"></a><a style="text-decoration: none;" href="https://transloadit.com">
 </a><a href="https://transloadit.com">Transloadit</a> and represents their take on
-how to use tus technology in user facing products.
+how to use tus technology in user-facing products.

-For core implementations with a smaller footprint or non-webbrowser use, read on.
+For core implementations with a smaller footprint or non-web browser use, read on.

 ## Official